istio/istio.io/content/en/docs/setup/install/operator/index.md

 Gateways | Egress gateway
 AutoInjection | Sidecar injector

-Besides the core Istio items above, some third-party addon features and components are also available:
+In addition to the core Istio components, third-party addon features and components are also available:

 | Feature | Components |
 |---------|------------|